aabs/ActorSrcGen/ReadMe.md

 ## How Do You Use It?

-It's remarkably easy to use ActorSrcGen to inject pipeline processing code into your project.
+It's really easy to use ActorSrcGen to inject pipeline processing code into your project.

 1. Install the Nuget Package into your project
     ```shell
-    dotnet add package ActorSrcGen --version 0.3.5
+    dotnet add package ActorSrcGen --version 1.0.2
     ```

 1. Adorn your actor class with the Actor Attribute